Definition of Terminal Value DCF

 When calculating terminal value it is important that the formula is based on the assumption that the cash flow of the last projected year will stabilize and it will continue at the same rate forever.

 There are different ways to find out the terminal value of cash flows.
-Most popularly used is Gordon Growth Model where company is valued as Perpetuity.
+Most popularly used is the Gordon Growth Model where a company is valued as Perpetuity.